 Business Owner Info

 Deciding to sell your business may be one of the most important decisions you'll ever make and probably the hardest.
 When business is good, your income sufficient, your work interesting and the future appears promising, you may ask yourself, "Why sell?"
 Some reasons may be retirement a decline in health, the desire for more free time, the problem of not having an heir, partner problems, or a decision to relocate.
-The seller often doesn't know how to properly value the business.

 THE BEST TIME TO SELL A BUSINESS